 When his wife, Dorothy, had to travel back and forth from the Lehigh Valley to New York City to receive leading-edge cancer treatment, Leonard Pool realized many in his community did not have the means to travel outside the region for such care.
 He had a vision to create a “superior, regional hospital” so people could receive the best possible care without leaving the Lehigh Valley.
 He donated $5 million to help bring that vision to life, which led in 1974 to the construction of what is now Lehigh Valley Hospital-Cedar Crest in Salisbury Township, Pa.

-- Two full-service hospitals: Lehigh Valley Hospital-Cedar Crest in Salisbury Township, which includes an additional clinical campus, Lehigh Valley Hospital-17th Street in Allentown; and Lehigh Valley Hospital-Muhlenberg in Bethlehem
+- Three full-service hospitals: Lehigh Valley Hospital-Cedar Crest in Salisbury Township, which includes an additional clinical campus, Lehigh Valley Hospital-17th Street in Allentown; Lehigh Valley Hospital-Muhlenberg in Bethlehem; and Lehigh Valley Hospital-Hazleton in Luzerne County

 - Children’s Hospital at Lehigh Valley Hospital, the only Children’s Hospital in the Lehigh Valley, including inpatient and ambulatory care, a Children’s ER, more than 25 pediatric specialists and numerous child-specific services such as rehab and burn care

-- Pharmacy services at all three of our hospital campuses
+- Pharmacy services at three of our hospital campuses

 - Imaging services to obtain accurate diagnoses with the latest high-tech diagnostic equipment